xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/SessionManagement.rst

     * - 1.
       - | Authentication process provided by Spring Security.
         | Authenticated user information is stored in the session.
-        | For details on Spring Security authentication process, refer to \ :doc:`../../Security/Authentication`\ .
+        | For details on Spring Security authentication process, refer to \
     * - 2.
       - | CSRF token check process provided by Spring Security.
         | Issued token value is stored in session.
-        | For details on CSRF token check, refer to \ :doc:`../../Security/CSRF`\ .
+        | For details on CSRF token check, refer to \
     * - 3.
       - | Transaction token check process provided by common library.
         | Issued token value is stored in session.
-        | For details on Transaction token check, refer to \ :doc:`DoubleSubmitProtection`\ .
+        | For details on Transaction token check, refer to \
     * - 4.
       - | Process for passing a model (form object, domain object etc.) to redirect destination request, by using addFlashAttribute method of \ ``RedirectAttributes``\  interface.
         | Object specified in the addFlashAttribute method of \ ``RedirectAttributes``\  interface, is stored in an area called Flash scope in the session.